astuder/Inside-EZRadioPRO/ghidra/README.md

 ![Ghidra dialog for selecting processor](../img/ghidra-8051-Si4440.png)

-As this processor has a flat 16 bit address space, we recommend using full 64 KB dumps of CODE or XMEM address space for firmware analysis.
+As this processor has a flat 16 bit address space, we recommend using full 64 KB dumps of the CODE or XMEM address spaces for firmware analysis.

 ## EZRadioPRO importer